What is Toilet Training in Childhood?

 Symptoms of Toilet Training Issues in Children

-- Refusing the toilet: will not use the toilet, asks for diapers instead
+- Refusing the toilet: not using the toilet, asks for diapers instead

-- Unaware of sensory feedback: not realizing they are wet or soiled
+- Seeming unaware of sensory feedback: not realizing they are wet or soiled

-- Unable to have normal stools: often either constipated or having diarrhea
+- Struggling to have normal stools: often either constipated or having diarrhea

 - Pooping or peeing outside the bathroom: finding accidents around the house

-- Having accidents after successful training: later having accidents again, into prekindergarten and kindergarten
+- Having accidents after successful training: noticing your child is having accidents again, into prekindergarten and kindergarten

-- Self-conscious about accidents: Missing out on doing a birthday party or sleepover due to accidents or bedwetting
+- Feeling self-conscious about accidents: missing out on doing a birthday party or sleepover due to accidents or bedwetting

 Causes of Toilet Training Issues

 Toilet training falls under the adaptive skills or activities of daily living.
 Any child could struggle with toilet training, and children with disabilities tend to have additional challenges.
 There are many contributors to toilet training challenges.

 - Lack of motivation to toilet train: some children have zero motivation to move from diapers to using the potty